MaximilianMeister/caasp-devenv/README.md

-# CaaSP hacking
+# CaaSP development environment

-This document outlines what's required to set up a CaaSP hacking machine, and how to develop CaaSP in an efficient way.
+This document outlines what's required to set up a CaaSP development environment machine, and how to develop CaaSP in an efficient way.

 You will need to have a working `kubelet` on your machine.